UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 - If the post-exposure evaluation determined that PEP was indicated, but the exposed person declines PEP, serial testing should still be obtained (see Table 7)

-If at any time the HIV test result is positive, a confirmatory assay must be performed to confirm the diagnosis of HIV infection.
+If at any time the HIV test result is positive, an FDA-approved confirmatory assay must be performed to confirm the diagnosis of HIV infection (see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens).

 If the exposed person presents with signs or symptoms of acute HIV seroconversion, an HIV serologic screening test should be used in conjunction with a plasma HIV RNA assay to diagnose acute HIV infection.
-(AII) A fourth-generation HIV antigen/antibody combination test is the preferred serologic screening test if available.
+(AII) A fourth-generation HIV antigen/antibody combination test is the recommended serologic screening test (see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens).
 Immediate consultation with a clinician experienced in managing ART should be sought for optimal treatment options.

 When individuals are potentially exposed to HIV, longitudinal medical follow-up is necessary regardless of whether PEP is initiated or completed, in order to test sequentially for HIV infection.

 HIV seroconversion will generally occur within 2 to 4 weeks if HIV infection develops after an exposure.
 HIV testing at baseline, 4 weeks, and 12 weeks is recommended after significant exposures, regardless of whether the individual accepts or declines PEP treatment.
-Rapid point-of-care HIV tests are slightly less sensitive than laboratory-based HIV tests; therefore, exposed persons should be tested with laboratory-based HIV tests whenever possible.
+Point-of-care HIV tests are slightly less sensitive than laboratory-based HIV tests; therefore, exposed persons should be tested with laboratory-based HIV tests whenever possible.
+A fourth-generation HIV antigen/antibody combination test is the recommended serologic screening test (see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens).

 HIV testing at 6 months after exposure is no longer recommended.
 Late seroconversion (i.e., after 3 months) has been rarely reported and has not been described since 1990.53,54 It is unclear if these rare events were related to the original or subsequent exposures.
 The Medical Care Criteria Committee believes that the benefit of routinely testing all exposed persons for HIV at 6 months is outweighed by the negative consequences of routinely extending post-exposure HIV follow-up testing to 6 months because of the infrequency of late seroconversion, the increased sensitivity of standard HIV tests to detect early infection and seroconversion, and the added anxiety and significant consequences of an additional 3 months of precautions and testing for exposed individuals.

 Patients acutely infected with HIV will often experience at least some symptoms of the acute retroviral syndrome.
 Fever and flu- or mono-like symptoms are common in acute HIV infection but are nonspecific.
 Rash, mucocutaneous ulcers, oropharyngeal candidiasis, and meningismus are more specific.
 Symptoms may also include fatigue or malaise, joint pain, headache, loss of appetite, night sweats, myalgias, lymphadenopathy, oral and/or genital ulcers, nausea or diarrhea, or pharyngitis.
 Acute HIV infection is often not recognized in the primary care setting because of the similarity of the symptom complex with that of the flu or other common illnesses.
-When infection occurs, the ELISA antibody test will generally be positive within 3 weeks of the onset of symptoms and is virtually always positive within 3 months following exposure.
-A confirmatory Western blot may yield an indeterminate result during the early stages of seroconversion.
-When acute HIV seroconversion is suspected based on the clinical scenario, an HIV serologic screening test should be used in conjunction with a plasma HIV RNA assay to diagnose acute HIV infection.
-(AII) A fourth-generation HIV antigen/antibody combination test is the preferred serologic screening test if available.
+When infection occurs and a third-generation ELISA antibody test is used, it will generally be positive within 3 weeks of the onset of symptoms and is virtually always positive within 3 months following exposure.
+However, the CDC now recommends fourth-generation antibody/antigen combination immunoassays for initial HIV screening.
+These tests can simultaneously detect both HIV-1/HIV-2 antibodies and HIV-1 p24 antigens and will generally be positive within 14-15 days of infection.
+Western blot, which may yield an indeterminate result during the early stages of seroconversion, is no longer recommended as the confirmatory test.
+Instead, HIV screening should be confirmed with an FDA-approved HIV-1/HIV-2 antibody-differentiation assay.
+When acute HIV infection is suspected based on the clinical scenario or when there is a discrepancy between screening and confirmatory serologic testing, plasma HIV RNA assay should be obtained to diagnose HIV infection.
+(AII) For information regarding interpretation of HIV tests, see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens.

 See the following resources for more information: